polterguy/auth/README.md

-# Registration module

-Hyperlambda registration module for Magic, giving you workflow actions for easily creating registration and user management logic.
-The following actions are included in the module.
+Auth module for Magic, giving you workflow actions for easily creating registration and user management logic.

 ## Workflow actions